Acceptor (Acceptance) Definition

 A Little More on What is an Acceptor

-Banks or financial institutions often pay the role of an acceptor in a bill of exchange.
-They take responsibility for payment of checks or credits on or before the maturity date.
+Banks or financial institutions often play the role of an acceptor in a bill of exchange.
+They take responsibility for the payment of checks or credits on or before the maturity date.
 For example, a bank can act as an acceptor of a check drawn and takes responsibility for payment.
 Check the illustration below;

 Company A pays Company B through a check drawn against Bank BF and accepted by Bank BF.
 Once Company B presents the check drawn by Company A to Bank BF, the banks consents to pay the check, being the acceptor of the bill of exchange.

 Commercial banks and other financial institutions that act as acceptors in a bill of exchange do not only take responsibly for checks.
 These institutions perform other functions such as acceptance of deposits, and offering of personal loans, business or mortgage loans.
 They also offer financial products such as certificates of deposits (CDs).